MicrosoftDocs/winrt-api/windows.ui.input.spatial/spatialmanipulationcompletedeventargs_trygetcumulativedelta_1462945548.md

 ## -description
 Get the relative motion of the hand since the start of the Manipulation gesture.

-This method will return null if the specified coordinate system cannot be located at the moment.

 ## -parameters
 ### -param coordinateSystem
 The coordinate system in which to express the delta.